-YAAC has been tested on Raspbian (the ARM version of Debian Linux for the Raspberry Pi single-board computer (soft-float ABI version) with the OpenJDK Java runtime and librxtx packages installed, but is still being debugged, as YAAC's current implementation rapidly wears out SD memory cards with logging, and the soft-float ABI causes pitifully poor map rendering speed.
+YAAC has been tested on Raspbian (the ARM version of Debian Linux for the Raspberry Pi single-board computer [both soft-float and hard-float ABI versions]) with both the OpenJDK and Oracle Java (oracle-openjdk7 preferred) runtimes, and wth the librxtx package installed, but the soft-float ABI causes pitifully poor map rendering speed (rendering is tolerable with hard-float ABI).
 Your mileage may vary.

-YAAC may also theoretically work on Solaris with SPARC processors, but has not been tested on that Sun platform.
+YAAC may also theoretically work on Solaris with SPARC processors, but has not been tested on that Sun platform and does not include Solaris builds of RXTX.
 YAAC will not work on embedded systems using a headless (non-GUI-support) version of the Java runtime; YAAC requires the Java Abstract Widget Toolkit (AWT) and Swing graphics support to operate.
 Similarly, due to the lack of AWT support, YAAC will not work on Android either (a work in progress...).